MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sidebandaudio/ni-sidebandaudio-ioctl_sbaud_set_sidetone_property.md

 ## -description

+The **IOCTL_SBAUD_SET_SIDETONE_PROPERTY** IOCLT is used to set the side tone property.
 This control code is used by an audio driver when cooperating with the audio class drivers to operate a sideband connection.

 ## -ioctlparameters